elezar/elezar.github.io/index.md

 ## About me

-I am an engineer with more than a decade of commercial experience covering a range of programming languages, roles, and team configurations, as well as a successful academic background.
+I am an engineer with commercial experience covering a range of programming languages, roles, and team configurations, as well as a successful academic background.
 In all this I have shown myself to be adaptable – both socially and technically – and able to master a number of initially foreign concepts.
 I have the drive to see complex projects through to fruition, and am continuously seeking to expand my skill-set.

 <!--
 ### Amazon Web Services / Amazon Inc